-ACC tournament 2019 Schedule: How to Watch NCAA basketball games without cable
+ACC tournament 2019 schedule: How to watch NCAA basketball games without cable

 - You'll need a solid internet connection.

 - You can watch any of them on TV as long as your smart TV has the service's app.
-You can also watch on your TV using a media streamer, including Roku, Fire TV, Apple TV and Chromecast ($25 at eBay).
+You can also watch on your TV using a media streamer, including Roku, Fire TV, Apple TV and Chromecast.

 - You can also watch on iPhones, Android phones and tablets and PC browsers.